Digital Marketing Trends to Watch in 2017

 It’s Still About the Content

 Online marketers have been focusing on content over the last few years, and this focus will be even more crucial in 2017.
-Great content has become a vital element of digital marketing, particularly at a time when just about all website visitors can be assumed to be active on social networks; this means that visitors can become brand ambassadors when they share content that they deem to be of interest to those who are in their social circles.
+Great content is a vital element of digital marketing.
+Particularly when all website visitors are active on social networks.
+This means that visitors can become brand ambassadors when they share content that they deem to be of interest to those who are in their social circles.

 Augmented Reality Becomes a Reality